Regensburg: Energy

 Regensburg's energy is mainly supplied by the German company E.ON, one of the world's largest electric utility service providers.
 Its subsidiary Bayernwerk runs the local hydropower station in the Danube.
 In 2012, about 9.1% of the total electricity consumption was generated by renewable energy sources, about 5.1% of the total heat consumption were generated by renewables.
 Both figures show, that Regensburg is behind other Bavarian cities in this context.
-Therefore, the municipal government presented an energy plan in 2014, which should enhance the transformation towards renewable energy sources over the next decade.
+Therefore, the municipal government presented an energy plan in 2014 that should enhance the transition to renewable energy sources over the next decade.

 Health

 Regensburg has one of the most modern university hospitals in Europe, the Universitätsklinikum Regensburg.
-In addition there are several other well-known hospitals such as the Krankenhaus Barmherzige Brüder and the St. Josef-Krankenhaus.
+In addition, there are several other well-known hospitals such as the Krankenhaus Barmherzige Brüder and the St. Josef-Krankenhaus.
 Psychiatric illnesses are treated in the Bezirksklinikum.
 With 19.4 hospital beds per 1000 residents, Regensburg has the fourth-highest ratio of beds to residents in Germany as well as the third-highest ratio of medical doctors to residents in Germany (339 per 100,000 residents).

 The city's BioPark, home to Bavaria's second largest biotech cluster, hosts numerous research institutions and biotech companies.